James Merlino

-James Anthony Merlino (born 19 August 1972) is an Australian retired politician who served as the member for Monbulk in the Victorian Legislative Assembly, as a member of the Labor Party.
-He served as Deputy Premier of Victoria and Minister for Education from December 2014 until June 2022 in the First and Second Andrews Ministry.
+James Anthony Merlino (born 19 August 1972) is a former Australian politician who served as 28th deputy premier of Victoria from 2014 to 2022 under Premier Daniel Andrews.
+He was the deputy leader of the Victorian branch of the Australian Labor Party (ALP) from 2012 to 2022 and a member of the Victorian Legislative Assembly (MLA) for the division of Monbulk from 2002 until his retirement.

+Early life

+Merlino was born in Melbourne to Italian immigrant parents Bruno and Mary Merlino.
+His father was a bricklayer who immigrated to Australia in 1961.
+Merlino attended St Edmund’s Primary School, where he became interested in politics especially during the 1984 Australian federal election.

 Political career

 Merlino was elected at the 2002 state election defeating Steve McArthur.
 Merlino comfortably retained his seat at the state election in 2006 and became the Minister for Sport and Recreation and Youth Affairs, securing a place in cabinet.
 Under new Premier John Brumby's government he retained that ministry and gained a new role as Minister Assisting the Premier on Multicultural Affairs.
 He subsequently became Police Minister following the resignation of the previous Minister.